 Secret footage taken from Chinese factories and illegal child-labor mines show the horrible price paid to make iPhones and iPads.

-A BBC-Panorama documentary investigating Apple’s production factories in China uncovered workers who are forced to endure appalling conditions to produce Apple products.
+investigating Apple’s production factories in China uncovered workers who are forced to endure appalling conditions to produce Apple products.

 Undercover workers for the BBC secretly investigated the Foxconn and Pegatron factories in China where iPhones and iPads are produced.
 Foxconn made headlines in 2010 when 14 of its workers committed suicide after working in labor-camp conditions — Apple then made promises to protect workers in its supply chains.
 The documentary reveals that conditions have not improved much: